Ceramic Cookware Pros and Cons

 Ceramic Cookware Pros

 Ceramic coating creates an incredibly smooth surface on the inside of the pots and pans it covers.
 Thanks to this, you can cook just about anything with less oil or butter than many other cookware surfaces – such as stainless steel – need.
-The food will not stick, and ceramic cookware is very easy to clean after use.
+The food will not stick, and a ceramic fry pan is very easy to clean after use.
 This is true for as long as you follow the recommended cooking techniques for ceramic coating which means no higher than medium heat temperature setting.

 Ceramic cookware doesn't use any PTFEs or PFOAs, which are both chemicals that allegedly pollute our waterways.